 In Vermont, all foreclosures are either managed by judicial sale or by strict foreclosure.
 Both are managed through the state court system, so it is largely considered a judicial foreclosure state.

-In foreclosure by judicial sale, the court issues a judgement and order the home to be sold in order to satisfy the debt.
+In foreclosure by judicial sale, the court issues a judgment and orders the home to be sold in order to satisfy the debt.
 A strict foreclosure means that the court gives over possession of the home to the lender without a public sale.
 This process is allowed if the court finds that the property is worth less than the amount owed by the borrower.
 Vt.
 Stat.
 Ann. tit.
 12, § 4941.

 Property Redemption after Foreclosure Sale